 Our field services include:

-- Planning exploration activities for the field season
+- Planning exploration and organizing activities for the field season

 - Diamond drill program preparation and work supervision on-site